 Students also systematically learn punctuation, capitalization, and proofreading skills.
 This begins along with print awareness in kindergarten and is reinforced throughout all levels.
-Teachers can visit the Prevention/Early Intervention Learning Community for reference to all capitalization and punctuation rules taught in Levels K-2.
+Teachers can visit the online Fundations Learning Community for reference to all capitalization and punctuation rules taught in Levels K-2.
 Also, students have a page for reference at the back of their Composition Books.